arifkhan1990/Basic_Top_50_programming-_problem_and_solution/README.md

 3. How do you find the largest and smallest number in an unsorted integer array?
 4. How do you find the Second largest and Second smallest number in an unsorted integer array?
 5. How do you find all pairs of an integer array whose sum is equal to a given number?
+6. How are duplicates removed from an array without using any library?
+7. Find sub-array with 0 sum